skynetapp/Lytepole-Contacts/Bulk Invalid Upload.md

 #### Date: 09/03/2017

-#### Description: This document explains the code flow of Bulk Upload of Contacts using csv file.
+#### Description: This document explains the code flow of Bulk Upload invalid form using csv file.

 #### Step 1: